eminsin/Data-Analysis-with-R/README.md

-# Data Analysis with R
+# Learn Data Analysis with R

 + The files above were created during the dates specified in each file by
   + listening to a **1680 mins (28 hrs) lecture** by [Danny Arends](https://dannyarends.nl/?) from Humboldt University in Berlin,